 Looking to leave Chicago for the day or even a few hours?
-Fortunately there are many places to visit only a short distance away whether you love nature, beaches, cities or small towns.
-Here are the 5 best day trips from Chicago all less than 2 hours away.
+Fortunately there are many amazing places to visit in the Midwest near the city whether you love nature, beaches, cities or small towns.
+Here are the best day trips from Chicago all less than 2 hours from the city.

 Best Day Trips From Chicago